How to Ferment Vegetables: A Beginner’s Guide

 Time

-You will know the fermentation is working when the water gets kind of cloudy and you may see tiny bubbles forming and rising to the surface.
+You will know the fermentation is working when the water gets kind of cloudy, and you may see tiny bubbles forming and rising to the surface.

-But if you have followed the directions above there shouldn’t be any mold.
-A white scum might form on the top of the water which is totally normal.
+But if you have followed the directions above, there shouldn’t be any mold.
+A white scum might form on the top of the water, which is totally normal.
 This is just the bacteria and yeast working together.
-Don’t worry about that.

-Lacto fermented vegetables can be eaten immediately after fermentation.
-Once stored they will continue to ferment but at a much slower rate.
-Many believe the flavor increases over time.
-Which from my experience I definitely believe to be true as well.
+Lacto-fermented vegetables can be eaten immediately after fermentation.
+Once stored, they will continue to ferment but at a much slower rate.

 Storage